 - a.
 A brief background of the subject - b.
-A discussion of the procedures and results of the paper

-Leave out superfluous details (experimental volumes used, temperatures, photographs of the instrument from the web. etc.) unless they're important.
-Inclusion of superfluous detail will lose grade points.
-Read that sentence again.
+A discussion of the procedures and results of the paper Leave out superfluous details (experimental volumes used, temperatures, etc.) unless they're important.
+Inclusion of superfluous detail will lose grade points. - c.

-- c.
 Conclusions and/or implications based on the results - d.
-Include graphic images as a visual aid to the presentation (See PowerPoint section below) - Make your images clear-small, poorly labeled graphics are bad.
-Make the images large enough to be read in the back of a room with 80 seats. - Don't include anything in a graphic that you don't want to explain-too much detail in a graphic can be confusing to your audience. - You may scan figures, tables, and images from you paper if necessary but complex tables should be reduced to include only what is useful to your talk.
-Digitally cutting images, table, reactions from your paper's PDF file is best. - Any images or information to display on your slides from other sources besides your paper must be referenced on the same slide.
-Include a URL if you get that item from the web.
+Include graphic images as a visual aid to the presentation (See PowerPoint section) Make your images clear-small, poorly labeled graphics are bad.
+Make the images large enough to be read in the back of a room with 80 seats.

+Don't include anything in a graphic that you don't want to explain-too much detail in a graphic can be confusing to your audience.

+You may scan figures, tables, and images from you paper if necessary but complex tables should be reduced to include only what is useful to your talk.
+Digitally cutting images, table, reactions from your paper's PDF file is best.
-Make sure your PowerPoint background doesn't interfere with your slides' text or images.